Max’s Famous Hot Dogs — #1 in Long Branch

-The city’s oldest eating establishment celebrates its 95th summer …
+The city’s oldest eating establishment …

-So the food tale is … Max Altman opened the “first refreshment stand of any description” about 1916, according to the Long Branch Daily Record — offering the “Best on the Beach.”
+So the food tale is … Max Altman opened the “first refreshment stand of any description” in Summer 1916, according to the Long Branch Daily Record — offering the “Best on the Beach.”
 But it wasn’t until 1928 that the family claims a “Max’s Frankfurter” stand first appeared on the boardwalk.
 Either way, no other city establishment has been serving food to customers longer.

 His wife, Celia “Mrs. Max” Maybaum (the couple married in 1967) and his son from a past marriage, Robert “Bobby” Maybaum, ran the popular eatery for over 30 years.
 Raised in Deal and a longtime Little Silver resident, Bobby died in June 2013.
-“Mrs. Max” died in September 2016; the Bronx native lived to be 97.
+“Mrs. Max” passed away in September 2016; the Bronx native lived to be 97.
 Both were earthy and enduring and very successful.

 Long Branch boardwalk, 1940s.
 From left: Peter’s Restaurant, early Max’s, and the Chelsea Avenue Pavilion.